-The final step of learning in this phase was to provide an explanation on the curved three-dimensional shapes.
+The final step of learning in this phase was to explain the curved three-dimensional shapes.
 The researcher helped the students construct their understanding by asking them to pay attention to the parts that make up the plastic glass object.
 Then, the students were asked to discuss it with their group members and finally communicate the result to the researcher.
-The construction of geometry concepts with concrete building models is an important part in understanding geometry (Dewi et al., 2018), (Imswatama & Lukman, 2018) (Sutiarso et al., 2017) revealed that the investigation of the properties of geometry and concrete shape is an important part in understanding geometry.
+The construction of geometry concepts with concrete building models is an important part in understanding geometry (Dewi, Hakim, Setiawan, Adhisuwignjo, & Rohadi, 2018; Imswatama & Lukman, 2018; Sutiarso, Coesamin, & Nurhanurawati, 2017) revealed that the investigation of the properties of geometry and concrete shape is an important part in understanding geometry.
 The results of their research prove that the teaching media can help students understand concepts in geometry.
-(Dewi et al., 2018)

-found that the use of teaching aids could motivate students in participating in mathematical problem-solving.
+Dewi (2018) found that the use of teaching aids could motivate students in participating in mathematical problem-solving.
 The application of teaching aids in the classroom can also improve students' mastery of geometrical concepts in mathematics learning.
-(Imswatama & Lukman, 2018) found that during mathematical problem-solving, students were stimulated to formulate concepts on the definitions, characteristics, and circumference of rectangles by experimenting with tools and objects around them.
-Moreover, (Imswatama & Lukman, 2018) concluded that this activity was effective in improving the students' mathematical skills and critical thinking.
-This is in line with one of the activities of the Integrated STAD and Environmental Fiqh where the students were asked to identify parts of the three-dimensional shape.
+Imswatama & Lukman (2018) found that during mathematical problemsolving, students were stimulated to formulate concepts on the definitions, characteristics, and circumference of rectangles by experimenting with tools and objects around them.
+Moreover, Imswatama & Lukman (2018) concluded that this activity was effective in improving the students' mathematical skills and critical thinking.
+This is in line with one of the activities of the Integrated STAD and Environmental Figh where the students were asked to identify parts of the three-dimensional shape.
 This exploration activity allowed the students to think intuitively, analytically, and critically.